|

 Subsequent <table-updates2> notifications are described in detail

 in Section 4.1.14 in the RFC.
-If insert contents are requested
+If insert contents are requested by

-by original monitor_cond request, <table-updates2> will contain
+original monitor_cond request, <table-updates2> will contain rows

-condition and not matched by the new condition.
+and not matched by the new condition.

 Changes according to the new conditions are automatically sent to